Updated in 2023

 What does Gainlo do?

-Gainlo is a platform where software engineers can participate in mock technical interviews with software engineers from big tech companies.
+Gainlo is a platform where software engineers can participate in mock technical interviews with software engineers from big tech companies like Google, Amazon, Facebook, and more.
 Users begin by providing information about their background, experience, and interests so that Gainlo can match them with interviewers.
 Once they are matched, they can schedule an interview.
 They suggest scheduling interviews 7 days in advance.

-Users then participate in 1-hour long technical interviews via Skype and a collaborative coding tool, just like they will likely experience when doing real technical interviews.
-Users should interact with the interviewers, just like they would in a real situation.
+Users then participate in 1-hour long technical interviews using Skype and a collaborative coding tool.
+The purpose is to make the experience feel like a real session.
+Users should interact with the interviewers just like they would in a real situation.
 When the interview is over, they receive a feedback form from the interviewer with details on how they did, what they could have done better, and what the optimal solution was.

 Who is Gainlo for?

 Software engineers who are looking to practice for technical interviews by making use of mock interviews can benefit from Gainlo.
-Those who use this platform need to have background experience and skills necessary to get these software engineering jobs as the program only provides mock technical interviews, not training, solutions, or additional help.
+Those who use this platform need to have background experience and skills necessary to get these software engineering jobs.
+This is because the program only provides mock technical interviews, not training, solutions, or additional help.

 What does Gainlo cost?
 How much work is involved?